wetnt/Arduino_public/libraries/TinyGSM/README.md

 - [x] Adafruit FONA 800/808 Shield

 More modems may be supported later:
-- [ ] Neoway M590
-- [ ] AI-Thinker A6, A6C, A7
 - [ ] Quectel M10, M95, UG95
 - [ ] SIMCom SIM5320, SIM5216
 - [ ] Telit GL865
 - [ ] ZTE MG2639

 Watch this repo for new updates!
 And of course, contributions are welcome ;)

-### Uses internal modem buffer for receive
-TinyGSM pulls data gently from the modem (whenever possible), so it can operate on very little RAM.

 ## Getting Started